You are here

 If you're looking for ways to create a safety and health program in your workplace, or to update an existing program, CPWR has a variety of useful resources:

 - The Foundations for Safety Leadership program (FSL) is an OSHA-30 approved training module that provides construction foremen and other lead workers with the skills and information they need to become effective safety leaders who are able create a strong jobsite safety climate.
 An Intro to Foundations for Safety Leadership (FSL) On-Demand Webinar provides background on the FSL and what it covers.
+Primary and supplemental FSL materials can be found and downloaded here.

 - The Safety Climate Assessment Tool (S-CAT) website and free online assessment tool gives companies and workers the opportunity to learn more about the 8 leading indicators of jobsite safety climate, take the S-CAT, and get a tailored report about their own jobsite safety climate maturity based on their answers.
 Learn more about the S-CAT and additional Safety Climate resources on the Tools to Improve Safety Climate On-Demand Webinar.